marklailai/github.io/freqT/FT#4 - Writing Your First Custom Strategy in FT.md

 # Part 4: Writing Your First Custom Strategy in Freqtrade

-Welcome to Episode 4!
+Welcome to Part 4!
 Now that you’ve successfully run backtests using the built-in strategy, it’s time to write your **own custom strategy** using Python.

 Freqtrade strategies are Python classes that define **buy/sell logic** using technical indicators like RSI, EMA, MACD, etc. In this episode, you’ll create your first strategy and backtest it.